TurquoiseApps/Boni_Calculator/README.md

 You just enter the percentage of Carbon-14 that the bone/plant contains and press the AGE button.

 ### Wiki
-Check the app features here on the wiki: https://github.com/TurquoiseApps/Boni_Calculator/wiki/About-Boni-Calculator
+Check the features of the app here on the wiki: https://github.com/TurquoiseApps/Boni_Calculator/wiki/About-Boni-Calculator